yashphulfagar/Seekho.AI/README.md

 # **Software Engineering Project for the Term May 2024**
 **IIT Madras B.S Program**

-Welcome to the Software Engineering Project for the May 2024 term,In this project our team designed a SEEK Portal with GenaAI Features for the B.S Program at IIT Madras.
-This README file will guide you through the process of setting up and running the application on your local machine.
+Welcome to the Software Engineering Project for the May 2024 Term!
+Our team has developed the SEEK Portal with GenaAI Features for the B.S.
+Program at IIT Madras.
+This README file provides step-by-step instructions for setting up and running the application on your local machine.

 ## **Table of Contents**
 1. [Prerequisites](#prerequisites)